silveroxides/ComfyUI_Gemini_Expanded_API/README.md

 First, you need to obtain a Google Gemini API key:
 1. Visit [Google AI Studio](https://makersuite.google.com/app/apikey)
 2. Create an API key
-3. In ComfyUI, locate and use the `💠SSL/API/Gemini/API Key Config` node to enter your API key.
+3. In ComfyUI, locate and use the `Configure Gemini API Key` node to enter your API key.

 ### 2. Text Generation

-Use the `💠SSL/API/Gemini/Text Prompt` node for text generation:
+Use the `Expanded Gemini Text/Image` node for text generation:

 - Connect the API key configuration node to the `config` input.
 - Enter your prompt text in `prompt`.